Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Theoretical Origins: Symmetry as a Resource

 \subsection{Selection Rules and the Forbidden Interference}

 The approximate degradability parameter $\eta$ quantifies the distinguishability between the true complementary channel $\mc{M}^c$ and a simulated version $\mc{D} \circ \mc{M}$.
-In generic low-noise channels lacking symmetry, the optimal degradability parameter typically scales as $\eta \sim O(p^{1.5})$ \cite{leditzky2018prl}.
-This limitation arises from the interference of leading-order noise amplitudes (scaling as $\sqrt{p}$) that cannot be perfectly degraded.
+In generic low-noise channels lacking symmetry, the optimal degradability parameter typically scales as $\eta \sim O(p^{3/2})$ \cite{leditzky2018prl}.
+This limitation can be understood as arising from the interference of leading-order noise amplitudes (scaling as $\sqrt{p}$) that cannot be perfectly degraded.

 At the microscopic level, such contributions originate from linear interference between the ``signal'' (represented by the identity component) and the ``noise'' (generated by $J_k$).
 Schematically, this is captured by expectation values of the form